Student A-Z of important information

 Your DPR is updated by your teachers and you should check the progress of your learning on a regular basis.
 You may upload pieces of work as evidence for your teacher to consider, so that you can move from ‘Emerging’ to ‘Secured’.
 Your teacher may provide feedback on your DPR; you should respond to this feedback so that you are engaging in developing specific key learning objectives.

-Hackney Value Of The Week
+Hackney Value of The Week

 There are 10 Hackney Values which all of our school community try to embody every day, that means all staff and all students.
 Each week we focus on one of the values in assembly time, during PSHE lessons and during our own reflection time.
-Students who embody the HNS values are recognised and rewarded.
+Students who embody the Waterside Academy values are recognised and rewarded.

 All students will receive some form of extra intervention while they are at school.
 Sometimes it is during the school day and often it is after school.
 When you are in Year 11 you will attend Exam Skills most evenings for targeted support with your work.
 This is a privilege and something that would cost a lot of money if you had a private tutor.
 It will help you get a better job in the future.
 Thankfully in school it is free.
 It is your responsibility to make sure you arrive on time and are prepared.
 Make sure you have reminded everyone at home where you will be and what time you will be finished.